 • Nutrition, e.g. nutritional assessment and monitoring, therapeutic diets designed on an individual basis, and morning/afternoon snack and hot lunch served daily.

-Rothschild professionals believe that through the coordinated services such as those offered by this program, daily living skills and quality of life issues will improve.
+Rothschild professionals believe that through coordinated services such as those offered by this program, daily living skills and quality of life issues will improve.
 The aim of the program is to challenge and provide opportunities that will maintain and improve levels of both physical and emotional functioning which in turn leads to living a more productive and fulfilling life in the community.

 • Rothschild clients can attain and maintain adequate health that enables them to cope with living in the community.